tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 W> Nevertheless, by manually bringing everything together, you can obtain a better appreciation and understanding of how the different components fit together.

 ### Next Steps
 This chapter has described how to quickly style your Django application using the Bootstrap toolkit.
 Bootstrap is highly extensible and it is relatively easy to change themes -- check out the [StartBootstrap website](http://startbootstrap.com/) for a whole series of free themes.
 Alternatively, you might want to use a different CSS toolkit like: [Zurb](http://zurb.com), [Pure](https://purecss.io) or [GroundWorkd](https://groundworkcss.github.io/groundwork/).
-Now that you have an idea of how to hack the templates and set them up to use a responsive CSS toolkit, we can now go back and focus on finishing off the extra functionality that will really pull the application together.
+Now that you have an idea of how to hack the templates and set them up to use a responsive CSS toolkit, we can now go back and focus on finishing off the extra functionality that will pull the application together.

 ![A screenshot of the registration form page with customised Bootstrap styling.](images/ch12-styled-register.png)

 X> ### Another Style Exercise
 X> While this tutorial uses Bootstrap, an additional, and optional exercise, would be to style Rango using one of the other responsive CSS toolkits.
-If you do create your own style, let us know and we can link to it to show others how you have improved Rango's styling!
+If you do create your style, let us know and we can link to it to show others how you have improved Rango's styling!